 Current Status: Substantially Resolved.
 Variance process and sanction structure were aligned with other program rules which became effective in 2018.
 The FPSLIIS has assisted in efficiently processing applications for licensure and registration.
-Inspection frequency will be addressed once the FPS inspection staff are hired and trained with an anticipated completion of December 2019.
+Inspection frequency will be addressed once the FPS inspection staff as staff member hired in October 2019 will be trained by June 2020.